CERAWEEK-Gas security a growing worry due to Russia's export dominance

 By Arathy Somasekhar and Ernest Scheyder

-HOUSTON, March 9 (Reuters) - Energy industry leaders said the burgeoning energy crisis is perhaps more dire in natural gas markets than in crude oil, due to Europe's dependency on Russia and as prices have been sky-high for months.
+HOUSTON, March 9 (Reuters) - Energy industry leaders said the burgeoning energy crisis is perhaps more dire for Europe's natural gas market than its crude oil imports, due to the continent's dependency on Russia and as prices have been sky-high for months.

 Panelists at this year's CERAWeek conference in Houston have stressed increased need for secure energy supply.
-While world crude markets have been roiled by the U.S. decision to stop importing Russian oil, Asian and European gas markets have been in turmoil since last year as Russia slowed pipeline flows.
+European gas markets have been in turmoil since last year as Russia slowed pipeline flows and as Asian demand for liquefied natural gas (LNG) surged, driving up prices across the globe.

+Russia is the world's largest exporter of natural gas, shipping out roughly 23 billion cubic feet of gas every day (bcfd), of which about 90% goes to Europe or Eurasia.
+About half of that goes to Germany, Italy, France and Belarus.

+Russia has more proven natural gas reserves than any other nation.
+The European Union has not elected to stop buying Russian gas, though Britain on Tuesday said it will phase out purchases of Russian oil and gas by year end.
+However, flows via Russian pipelines to Europe slowed last year in what some U.S. officials called a deliberate attempt to weaken Europe months ahead of Russia's invasion of Ukraine.

 "Clearly what is happening in Europe is the problem of scarcity of gas.
 It's not oil," Gabriel Obiang Lima, Equatorial Guinea’s minister of hydrocarbons said at the conference.

-Russia is the world's largest exporter of natural gas, shipping out roughly 23 billion cubic feet of gas every day (bcfd), of which about 90% goes to Europe or Eurasia, with about half of that going to Germany, Italy, France and Belarus.
-Russia has more proven natural gas reserves than any other nation.

-“There is going to be a short- or medium-term impact to be seen, depending on how long this (crisis) lasts," said Andre Cangucu, managing director for the Americas for France's Engie SA ENGIE.PA.

-The United States currently exports just about all it can in LNG - about 12.6 bcfd, which it sends to destinations across Europe and Asia.
+The United States currently exports just about all it can in LNG - about 12.6 bcfd to destinations across Europe and Asia.
+One billion cubic feet is enough for about 5 million homes for a day.

-Terminals for liquefaction and re-gasification of the fuel supercooled into a liquid for transportation by tanker take years to build, and after several years of development of new plants, the last three years has seen very few new projects started.
+It takes years to build terminals for liquefaction and re-gasification of the fuel supercooled into a liquid for transportation by tanker.
+After several years of development of new plants, the last three years have seen very few new projects started.

-A source familiar with the White House's thinking said the Biden administration is mulling how much to cooperate with the U.S. natural gas industry, wary that any outreach would be seen by environmentalists as a capitulation on efforts to reduce reliance on fossil fuels.

-While the European Union has not elected to stop buying Russian gas - Russia is still sending gas to Europe via the original Nord Stream 1 pipeline - Britain on Tuesday said it will phase out purchases of Russian oil and gas by the end of the year.
+Andrew Walker, vice-president of Cheniere, the largest exporter of U.S. LNG, said the crisis in Europe exposes the need for an increase in long-term natural gas contracts to supply reliable energy required to enable the transition to renewable energy.

+Two years ago, natural gas prices fell to historical low levels, leading to concerns of oversupply and a reduction of long-term contracts.

-(Reporting by Ernest Scheyder and Arathy Somasekhar; additional reporting by Marianna Parraga and Scott DiSavino; Writing by David Gaffen; Editing by Kenneth Maxwell and Marguerita Choy)
+(Reporting by Ernest Scheyder and Arathy Somasekhar; additional reporting by Marianna Parraga and Scott DiSavino; Writing by David Gaffen; Editing by Kenneth Maxwell, Marguerita Choy and David Gregorio)

 ((david.gaffen@thomsonreuters.com; +1-646-223-6064; Reuters Messaging: david.gaffen.reuters.com@reuters.net))